Ashutosh-kr7217/static-assets/presentation.md

 ---

 ## Slide 3: Why is License Scanning Important?

 **🎯 KEY POINT: License scanning protects you from legal trouble and gives you confidence to use open source code safely**

-**Content (45 seconds)**

 "Now you might be wondering - why should I care about this?
 Here are four key reasons:

 **⚖️ AVOID LEGAL RISKS AND PENALTIES** - Using someone's code without following their license rules is like using someone's property without permission.
 This can lead to lawsuits and expensive penalties.
-License scanning helps you avoid these problems.
+License scanning helps us to avoid these problems.

 **📋 ENSURE LICENSE COMPLIANCE** - Different licenses have different requirements.
 Some might require you to give credit to the original author, others might require you to share your own code if you use theirs.
 License scanning makes sure you know what you need to do.